-Awake brain surgery, also known as awake craniotomy, is a type of surgery performed on the brain while you are awake and alert.
+Awake brain surgery, also known as an awake craniotomy, is a type of surgery performed on the brain while you are awake and alert.

 The surgery is performed to treat some brain (neurological) conditions, such as some brain tumors or epileptic seizures.